 Security and Scale

 Few data sets are as precious as health information.
 It is a sector where security, and data integrity are vital.
-For example, data handling from drug development stages like discovery, product characterization, formulation, bio analytical test and clinical trials must be captured, stored and transported using the highest possible cyber security methods.
+For example, data handling from drug development stages like discovery, product characterization, formulation, bio analytical tests and clinical trials must be captured, stored and transported using the highest possible cybersecurity methods.

 Life Sciences companies are addressing big data challenges.
 Research centres are operating on premise data centres combined with third-party off site facilities.
 Trusted networks to support big computation have been established between different national and international research institutes.
 Big Data is a new opportunity to base all of these around shared data resources – data sharing strategies are becoming common.

 According to the report; The Digitalization of the Life Sciences Sector from KPMG: “The benefits of data generated by sensors, devices, and other technologies for the life sciences companies are obvious.
 If companies are able to create comprehensive client journeys, the path leads from supplying a single drug to providing individualized, holistic health solutions.
 As a result, life sciences companies or disruptive new entrants could play an integral part throughout patients’ lives”.